espanso/espanso/docs/configuration.md

 These are the parameters espanso detected for your target application, so you can now use them to create the perfect filter.

+### macOS Notification for SecureInput

+On macOS there is a security feature known as `SecureInput`, which blocks text expanders from detecting input when entering text in sensitive areas, such as password fields (but also other apps, even the Terminal if configured).

+As a result, espanso will not work in those situations, and espanso will trigger a notification (as well as logging it) to warn the user if an app triggers SecureInput.
+If you want to disable the notification, just add the following line in your config file:

+`secure_input_notification: false`

 ### Options

 Here's a list of all options available for the configuration file: